mindspore-ai/docs/docs/mindformers/docs/source_en/function/weight_conversion.md

 ## Conversion Example

 Assume that you have downloaded the [Llama2 model weight](https://gitee.com/mindspore/mindformers/blob/dev/docs/model_cards/llama2.md#%E6%A8%A1%E5%9E%8B%E6%9D%83%E9%87%8D%E4%B8%8B%E8%BD%BD) and saved it in the `/home/user/torch_weights` path.
-To convert it to the MindFormers weight and save it in the `/home/user/ms_weights` path, run the following command:
+To convert it to the MindSpore Transformers weight and save it in the `/home/user/ms_weights` path, run the following command:

 ```bash
 python convert_weight.py --model llama --input_path /home/user/torch_weights --output_path /home/user/ms_weights/llama.ckpt
 ```

-After the preceding steps are performed, the HuggingFace weight is successfully converted to a MindFormers weight, facilitating model training or inference on MindFormers.
+After the preceding steps are performed, the HuggingFace weight is successfully converted to a MindSpore Transformers weight, facilitating model training or inference on MindSpore Transformers.

 ## Supported Models